Boubou (clothing): Popularity

-The use of the boubou was historically attire of various Islamised Sahelian and Saharan peoples of West Africa, Especially among Kanuri people, but through increased trade and the spread of Islam throughout the region, it gained use among peoples in the savanna and forested regions of West Africa.
-Through this, the boubou was historically worn by chiefs of the Songhai of Niger and Mali, Kanuri, Hausa, Dagomba of Ghana, the Mandinka of the Gambia, the Susu of Guinea and the Temnes of Sierra Leone.
+The boubou was historically the attire of various Islamised Sahelian and Saharan peoples of West Africa, Especially among Kanuri people, but through increased trade and the spread of Islam throughout the region, it gained use among peoples in the savanna and forested regions of West Africa.
+Through this, the boubou was worn by chiefs of the Songhai of Niger and Mali, Kanuri, Hausa, Dagomba of Ghana, the Mandinka of the Gambia, the Susu of Guinea and the Temnes of Sierra Leone.

-Today, Boubou is viewed as a fashionable form of attire among wide classes of people in West Africa, the African diaspora, and very recently, even among Bantu people in East, Southern, and Central Africa.
+Boubou is viewed as fashionable attire among people in West Africa, the African diaspora, and very recently, even among Bantu people in East, Southern, and Central Africa.